-Where we define: B =Total hospital budget; W =labor price and r is the capital price.
+Where we define: B =Total hospital budget; W =labour price and r is the capital price.

 An understanding of hospital objectives is essential for determining the supply of healthcare, also taking into account that the economic analysis performed in this paper is limited to public hospitals, namely, those belonging to the NHS.
-The State has a direct influence on the supply of the public hospital services by regulating the market: first, public hospitals each have a "protected population" assigned to them and as such no direct competition exists with other hospitals; second, the hospitals have a public budget assigned to them (B).
+The State has a direct influence on the supply of the public hospital services via regulation of the market: first, public hospitals each have a "protected population" assigned to them and as such no direct competition exists with other hospitals.
+This means that public hospitals supply specialized assistance to patients belonging to their zone of influence, this depending on individual place of residence (although the general practitioner can assign a different hospital have a public budget assigned to them (B).
+Because of this, Spanish hospitals operate in a context of budget containment and it is therefore possible that some hospitals have insufficient funds to provide similar services to other hospitals, this having a direct impact on WL.
 Therefore, objectives for profit or income maximization prove unsustainable if we consider healthcare institutions belonging to the NHS as in the case of the Spanish public hospital network.
-In these establishments it is more cohesive to assume that management maintains other goals such as the maximization of service quantity or quality subject to a public budget (see for example, Rodriguez-Álvarez and Lovell, 2004).
+With this situation, it is more cohesive to assume that management maintains other goals such as the maximization of service quantity or quality subject to a public budget (see for example, Rodriguez-Álvarez and Lovell, 2004).
 That is to say: